satejsoman/icepick/README.md

 ```bash
 alias icepick=/path/to/script/icepick.sh
 ```
-i'll figure out how to package and release this later
+i'll figure out how to properly package and release this later

 # use
 ## basic